crispinprojects/speakingcalendar/README.md

 ### Display and Speak Events

-* Select a date on the month-view calendar which has events and this will invoke the day events list view as shown below.
+* Click on a date in the month-view calendar which has events and this will invoke the day events list view as shown below.

 ![](talkcalendar-day-events.png)

 * Event details are spoken when the day events list view is invoked (assuming that talking is selected in the preferences).

-* The day events list view allows individual events to be selected so that they can be edited or deleted (make sure you click on the event before using either the "Edit Event" or "Delete Event button)
+* The day events list view allows individual events to be selected so that they can be edited or deleted (make sure you click on the event before using either the "Edit Event" or "Delete Event" button).

+* Talk Calendar also supports tooltips so that if you hover over a date in the month-view calendar the event details are displayed.

 ### Searching For Events